Jeff Roe: 2020-2021

 In 2021, Roe managed the campaign of Glenn Youngkin for the office of Governor of Virginia.
 Youngkin won the Republican primary in a six-way ranked choice election and then faced off against former Democratic governor Terry McAuliffe.
 The media noted that in Youngkin's victory, he picked up more than 50% of the Hispanic vote, 55% of the Asian vote, and 25% of the vote of Black Americans.

+2023-2024

+In March 2023, Roe was hired by the Never Back Down Super PAC, a group supporting Florida Governor Ron DeSantis for President in 2024.
+Roe stepped down from his role with the PAC in December 2023.

+Following Roe's stint at Never Back Down, former President Donald Trump and his allies reportedly began warning Republican candidates against hiring Roe or his firm Axiom.
+This was a means to get revenge on Roe for supporting DeSantis over Trump.

 Expansion of campaign services

 Roe's footprint has grown partly by acquiring companies that provide specific campaign services, or by building these services.

 Roe founded a creative agency and direct mail firm called "Command" and the polling and public opinion research company Remington Research Group.
 Roe restructured his business model in August 2013 in order to handle an uptick in business.
 Axiom's internal direct mail capability was spun off into a standalone business called Candidate Command, and both the mail firm and Axiom grew by 40%.
 Roe also owns Capitol Franking Group, which creates franked mail for members of Congress.

 In 2017, Axiom acquired research firm Cannon Research Group and campaign management firm Revolvis out of California.
 It also expanded its own in-house digital and traditional media buying firm, AxMedia, and purchased the fundraising firm High Cotton Consulting and HenryAlan, a compliance shop.